- Kosmos Journal

 I needn’t have worried about people showing up.
 There were 750 in the first wave alone.
 After a blessing on the food and a talk by elder Jesse Taken Alive, women, children and the infirm came forward to eat first, and then the able-bodied men.
 The quantity of food was staggering.
 The actress Jane Fonda arrived to help serve.
 She raised a lot of money for Standing Rock and I’m told she donated 2700 pounds of dressed bison meat for the winter.
 People came and came and came.
 The lines moved swiftly, and blessedly the food runners and the kitchen kept up with the heavy demand.

 Jane Fonda came back twice with special requests.
 I took her to the kitchen to meet Chef Jeremy and see if he could help her.
 The next time she asked if she could take a car full of food for 50 people to the small camp.
-At that moment, five hundred more hungry people had just arrived in the school buses and I was barely civil or even functional.
+I was so busy!
 When I got to the kitchen I remember saying, “I’m sorry to ask but Jane Fonda wants food for 50 people!”
 A lovely young woman who worked for Chef smiled calmly and said “Oh here, I just packed up this food for the Media Tent – take it.”
-I bowed to her in amazement and nearly fainted with gratitude.
+I bowed to her in amazed gratitude.

 The rest is a blur.
+I had long ago lost track of our delegation leader Judy Wicks and the school administrators.
 At some point, after everyone was served I realized I could barely walk anymore and slipped out the back door, unseen.
 I drove alone to the Casino and limped to my room, desperately craving sleep.
 No one was there, but inexplicably all the hotel alarms were blaring and a strobe light was flashing in the room.
 I wondered if we were under some sort of attack.
 After a long time it stopped.
 The silence was blissful.
 I must have drifted off but still I heard the soft knock at the door.
 It was Dorothy Black Crow.
 She needed a place to sleep.
 For some reason I began to cry.
 “I’m so tired” I told her..”my feet hurt and I can hardly stand up”… She fussed over me, fetching some aspirin and patting my head.
 She crawled in the bed with me.
 All was peace for five minutes.
 And then, Dorothy Black Crow profoundly began snoring.

 I climb out of bed and make my way to the bar.
 I’m wearing sleeping clothes but do not care.
 I buy a round for an Indian woman, her husband and their friend – complete strangers.

-Some of the kitchen staff show up and react with shock when they see me sitting there drinking a beer.
+Some of the kitchen staff show up and react with shock when they see me sitting at the bar.
 “We thought you were a nun!”
 Yeah, well.
 I buy them a round too.

 I close the bar down and then hang out in the lobby with the rest of the day’s wreckage.
 My friend from the LA Times is there.
 He always looks showered and rested.
 We chat but I have no idea what he is saying.
 Standing to go, I catch sight of myself in the lobby mirror.
 I barely recognize this woman with silver hair in her Buddhist pajamas.
 An ancient woman is snoring in my bed.
 An ancient story is being played out at Standing Rock.
 I will be ancient history someday too.
 In fact, I am feeling ancient right now.
 The hallway is empty on the way to my room, but just at that moment someone rounds the corner.
 It is Jane Fonda.
 Like a dream, she opens her tanned, slender arms and I stumble into them.